 \\\ Paying For Your Pet

-Swedish based Klarna was the first company that came to our attention a few years or so ago, flooding UK customers helping them to spread the cost of their shopping by making 3 interest-free instalments, automatically charged from their card every 30 days when purchasing from their huge business partner portfolio, predominantly fashion and beauty, accessories and home retailers.
+Swedish-based Klarna was the first company that came to Pet Check’s attention a few years or so ago, flooding UK customers, helping them to spread the cost of their shopping by making 3 interest-free installments, automatically charged from their card every 30 days when purchasing, from their huge business partner portfolio, predominantly fashion and beauty, accessories and home retailers.

-With an easy to use and extremely appealing app to young fashionistas, this revolutionized the problem of shopping fashion online where clothing sizes are not standardised between brands and customers were ordering several colours and differing sizes in the hope that one garment may fit them.
-Their bedrooms became fitting rooms overnight.
+With an easy-to-use and extremely appealing app to young fashionistas, this revolutionized the problem of shopping fashion online where clothing sizes are not standardised between brands and customers were ordering several colours and differing sizes in the hope that one garment may fit them.
+Warm, cosy bedrooms became the UK’s high street store fitting rooms overnight, trying on garments, and working out the best styles for the fashion season ahead.

-That left the problem of returning the unwanted items and where large sums of money were being taken from their bank accounts, then having to wait for the slow refund process offered by retailers sometimes leaving the customer in hundred pounds of debt.
+That left the problem of returning the unwanted items and where large sums of money were being taken from customer bank accounts, then having to wait for the slow refund process offered by retailers, sometimes leaving the customer in hundreds of pounds of debt.
+Klarna took care of that, they funded the gap where the customer no longer had to wait for refunds from suppliers back into their accounts, sometimes mounting up to hundreds of pounds, before buying more items.

 Helping shoppers to spend more online

-Klarna was most definitely the answer and has risen to such prominence with a 24/7 support service, a product return service letting you stall the payment service whilst items are returned, coupled with a tracking service of your purchases.
+Klarna was most definitely the answer and has risen to such prominence with a 24/7 support service, a product return service letting customers stall the payment service whilst items are returned, coupled with a tracking service of all purchases.

-The service is free to customers as long as they stick to the three payment schedules which is crucial to their business model.
+The service is free to customers as long as they stick to the three payment schedules which are crucial to their business model.
 Klarna has it all.

-Klarna and their growing host of rivals tap into the fashion 20-30 age group who in the current global pandemic are finding it harder than ever to get credit from traditional high street banks and credit card firms.
+Klarna and their growing host of rivals tapped into the fashion 20-30 age group, who in the current global pandemic are finding it harder than ever to get credit from traditional high street banks and credit card firms.

-With more than 208,000 reviews and 10 million downloads of the Klarna app, it’s quietly replacing the concept of credit cards, which require more affordability checks about their applicants and are heavily regulated.
+With more than 208,000 reviews and 10 million downloads of the Klarna app, August 2021, currently 12.6 million YouTube subscribers for its fashion channel, it’s quietly replacing the concept of credit cards, which require more affordability checks about their applicants and are heavily regulated.

-The customer transactions are not recorded as a consumer debt by the UK registered agencies and in recent times, as more consumers battle with their finances caused by the effects of COVID-19, the true problems of debt begin to emerge according to one Bank executive at Capital One Card in USA, who are now trying to crack down by blocking some purchases.
-The UK banking arm are keeping ‘matters under review’.
+The customer transactions are not recorded as consumer debt by the UK registered agencies and in recent times, as more consumers battle with their finances caused by the effects of COVID-19, the true problems of debt begin to emerge.
+Klarna has suggested they are tightening up on poor customer accounts.

 Savvy Shoppers will continue to use BNPL cards particularly for purchasing SALE pet items

-Whilst we would never advocate getting yourself into financial difficulties, it makes sense to take advantage of such offers for larger items such as a heated dog bed for your older arthritic dog when discounted in the Sales or premium dog travel crates and even unexpected vet bills which year on year pet veterinary bills are increasing substantially due to the many developments in better veterinary care.
-It allows you to buy that quality item that perhaps you may have passed by or introduce you to a new shop.
+Whilst we would never advocate getting readers into financial difficulties, it makes sense to take advantage of such offers for larger items such as a heated dog bed for your older arthritic dog when discounted in ‘Seasonal Sale’ activities, expensive equestrian supplies, a greatly reduced cat scratching tower, or premium dog travel crates, and even unexpected vet bills, where year-on-year pet veterinary bills are increasing substantially, mainly due to the many developments in better veterinary care.
+It allows readers to buy that quality item that perhaps may have passed readers by or introduce an entirely online new shopping experience.

 - Dog accessories by Joules